GwendalBeaumont/GwendalBeaumont.github.io/_pages/about.md

 Hello all! 👋

 I am a Ph.D.
-Candidate at IMT Atlantique, advised by [Prof. Antoine Beugnard](https://www.imt-atlantique.fr/fr/personne/antoine-beugnard), [Assoc.
+Student at IMT Atlantique, advised by [Prof. Antoine Beugnard](https://www.imt-atlantique.fr/fr/personne/antoine-beugnard), [Assoc.
 Prof. Sylvain Vauttier](https://sylvainvauttier.wp.imt.fr/), [Dr. Salvador Martinez](https://www.imt-atlantique.fr/fr/personne/salvador-martinez) and [Prof. Christelle Urtado](https://cv.hal.science/christelleurtado).
 My **research interests** lie in **Digital Twins** and **DevOps**.
 My contributions will focus on automating the making and the management processes of Digital Twins.

 I obtained a **General Engineering degree** (with a speciality in **Software Engineering**) from IMT Mines Alès in 2023.
 Before that, I published three co-authored papers in the fields of **Agent-based modeling** and **Machine Learning** under the supervision of [Assoc.
 Prof. Philippe J. Giabbanelli](https://scholar.google.ca/citations?user=7YilOHoAAAAJ&hl=en).

+Public GPG key: can be found here.